Cuban Fury: Critical response

 The film received mixed reviews from critics.
 On review aggregator website Rotten Tomatoes, it has a 54% score based on 96 reviews, with an average rating of 5.54/10.
 The site's consensus states: "Nick Frost and Chris O'Dowd remain as undeniably likable as ever, but Cuban Fury saddles them with a contrived and predictable plot that's far too short on laughs."

+Olivia Colman, who appeared in a supporting role as Frost’s sharp-tongued sister, later drew brief media attention after remarking in interviews that she could not remember details of the film or her performance in it.
+Colman explained that she frequently forgets projects once filming has finished, particularly when she has worked on numerous productions in quick succession.
+Her comments led to some online discussion, with a small number of critics interpreting them as dismissive of the film; however, most coverage framed the remarks as humorous and consistent with her well-known self-deprecating manner.

 Metacritic gives a weighted average score of 52 out of 100 rating based on reviews from 21 critics, indicating "mixed or average reviews".

 Soundtrack

 Decca Records released the Cuban Fury soundtrack on 17 February 2014.